alexandertrefz/essence/packages/website/records.md

 Optional members are not implicitly omittable: a default that means to fill one in writes `timeout = #Empty`.

-Hover, Signature Help and Completion all say which members a call may leave out.
+Hover, Signature Help and Completion all say which members a call may leave out, and which of them a path key may reach into.

 ### A Case payload's default